airyhq/airy/docs/docs/getting-started/installation/configuration.md

 ### Config

-These settings are used to connect the **Airy Components** to your Kafka cluster and Redis.
+These settings are used to connect the **Airy Components** to your Kafka cluster:

 - `kafka`